ayusafitri721/ayusafitri721/README.md

 - 👋 Hi, I’m Ayu Safitri
 - 👀 I’m interested in web development and building cool, interactive web applications.
-- 🌱 I’m currently learning how to develop web apps with JavaScript, CSS, and HTML, and working on a calculator app as a project and create web for myself
+- 🌱 I’m currently learning how to develop web apps with JavaScript, CSS, and HTML, and working on a calculator app as a project and create portofolio website
 - 💞️ I’m looking to collaborate on web development projects, especially ones that involve JavaScript frameworks like React or front-end design challenges.
 - 📫 How to reach me: ayusafitri2789@gmail.com
 - 😄 Pronouns: She/Her